-Not long ago, I was asked, “Why should I stop using free GPOs and pay for a service?”
-Let’s explore how GPO printer deployments work, compare that with using startup scripts, and then discuss printer deployment and management using PrinterLogic’s solution.
+Let’s explore how GPO printer deployments work, compare that with using startup scripts, and then discuss how you can actually deploy printers without using them ever again.

 Group Policy Objects (GPOs) are typically managed by domain controllers on a network.
 They define actions or settings that individual computers apply during login.
 Administrators can build out these policies with minimal effort, but there are tradeoffs.

 Serious GPO printer deployments usually need multiple GPOs to target the right users, which can be hard to manage down the road.
 The bigger an organization, the more likely (and often) issues surface.
 And with issues you can expect your users to make multiple calls to the helpdesk when they can’t access the right printer, costing you more money and time.

 An alternative to creating GPOs is using startup scripts.
 These can be paid for or developed by in-house IT staff.
-Talented script writers can create scripts to deploy printers to computers in certain IP address ranges, to Active Directory users, etc. While better than GPOs, scripts demand more technical competence, reduce logon performance, and increase operational overhead.
+Talented scriptwriters can create scripts to deploy printers to computers in certain IP address ranges, to Active Directory users, etc. While better than GPOs, scripts demand more technical competence, reduce logon performance, and increase operational overhead.

 - Active Directory User, Computer, Group, Container, OU